 - Cannot have coverage by other comprehensive medical plan, including dual enrollment in HSA and Medicare (HSA may be maintained after receiving coverage by Medicare but contributions must cease)

 Each year, the IRS sets annual contribution limits for HSAs which determine how much you are eligible to contribute to your account.
-These limits depend on whether you have HDHP insurance coverage as an individual or as a family.
+These limits depend on whether you have HDHP coverage just for yourself or coverage for family members, too.

 When making these contributions, they can be done as a lump sum or multiple times throughout the year.
 Further, if you are 55 or older, you may contribute an additional $1,000 per year as a catch-up contribution.